Road Traffic Accident Claims

 We specialise in claims for vulnerable road users, in particular motorcyclists, dealing with around 1 in 3 motorcycle accident cases in England and Wales.

 Any road traffic accident claim that you make needs to be within three years of the accident taking place.
 If the injured person is a child, then they have three years from the date of their 18th birthday.
-Fatal cases and cases in which the injured person lacks mental capacity (either before or as a result of the accident) can differ and you should contact our legal team for advice.
+Fatal cases and cases in which the injured person lacks mental capacity (either before or as a result of the accident) can differ and you should contact our serious injury lawyers for advice.

-If you have suffered an injury through a road traffic accident, then we recommend that you get in touch with us as soon as possible so we can start your fight for justice and ensure you get the right level of compensation to help you rebuild your life after serious injury.
+If you have suffered a motorcycle injury or any other RTA injury, we recommend you get in touch with us as soon as possible so we can start your fight for justice and ensure you get the right level of compensation to help you rebuild your life after serious injury.
+As specialist car accident solicitors, we have spent many years handling successful road traffic accident cases – involving two wheels, four wheels and pedestrians.
+Our expertise will ensure you get the professional and empathetic service you deserve following a road traffic accident.